MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

 - Cream background color - I wanted to find a color that complimented some of the colors that would be featured in photos of NYC.
 - Colors within vizualizations - for the most part, I used blues and greens as well as gray to deprioritize content within a vizualization when there was an area I wanted to focus but did not feel what I was communicating was alarming in a negative way.
 The one graph in which I include red is within the graph depicting how NYC scored based on the AARP Livability Index.
 Within that, I use gray mostly but then use red as a call out to show the conflict in the story which happens to center on how to increase engagement for seniors in NYC.
 - Use of bold text - I used bold text within paraphaphs throughout the presentation to call out important facts that really advanced the story.
 These were points I wanted to highlight and which togetehr share the high level story I am trying to tell.
 In reality, they became the points I mentioned during the final presentation in class.
+# Lessons Learned
+I expected the story I wanted to tell would be much easier to convey than it was.
+Due to not finding data to support my story, I had to change course many times.
+Rather than building up a narrative and trying to fit data into it, it would be better to focus on the topic of interest and what data there is around it and then make sense of how to craft a story.
+I learned a great deal from this experience about the creative process, the importance of feedback, creating a meaningful sequence when introducing data, and lastly, how to build a  compelling narrative that can be substantiated through data.